-Email verification when required can be done in two ways: electronically and manually through a list submitted by a Trusted Agent.
-If the application for a Certificate requires email verification, the application cannot be approved until the specified steps for electronic or manual verification is complete.
+Email verification, when required, can be done in two ways: electronically and manually through a list submitted by a Trusted Agent.
+If the application for a Certificate requires email verification, the application cannot be approved until the specified steps for electronic or manual verification are complete.